matloff/regtools/inst/UnbalancedClasses.md

 - The letters data is *balanced*, but only *artificially so*.
 The curator of the dataset wanted the data to have about the same number of instances of each letter.
-But in general English usage, letter occur with quite different frequencies:
+But in general English usage, letters occur with quite different frequencies:

 >   E          12.02%